Media in Sydney

-Media in Sydney is internationally influential, with most Australian media companies and all major television networks headquartered in Sydney.
 Sydney is often referred to as Australia's "media capital" since it completely dominates the media market in Australia.
+Most Australian media companies and all major television networks are headquartered in Sydney.
 The book publishing industry in Sydney is also very large.
 Also, many of Australia's broadcasting companies have head offices in Sydney.
 Sydney is also home to Australia's film industry, with major production companies based in and around the Sydney CBD.
-Fox Studios Australia is located in Sydney, in the inner city suburb of Moore Park.
+Disney Studios Australia is located in Sydney, in the inner city suburb of Moore Park.

 Newspapers

 Sydney has two main daily newspapers.
 The Sydney Morning Herald (which is the oldest Australian newspaper) is Sydney's newspaper of record with extensive coverage of domestic and international news, culture and business.
 It is also the oldest extant newspaper in Australia, having been published regularly since 1831.
 The Herald's competitor, The Daily Telegraph, is a News Corporation-owned tabloid.
 Both papers have tabloid counterparts published on Sunday, The Sun-Herald and the Sunday Telegraph respectively.
 The Australian and Australian Financial Review are also based in Sydney, but are considered national papers.

 Smith's Weekly was published in Sydney but circulated around Australia.
 It ran from 1919 to 1950.